 There have been two more Covid-19-related deaths reported in Northern Ireland.

-The NI Department of Health said that one of the deaths occurred within the latest 24 hour reporting period, while the other occurred outside it.
+The NI Department of Health said that both deaths occurred within the latest 24 hour reporting period.

 In the last week alone, 1,551 cases have been confirmed in the region.